Merri/settlers2/src/pages/2012/07/buddypress-removed/index.md

 ---
-title: "BuddyPress removed"
+title: 'BuddyPress removed'
-publishDate: "2012-07-07"
+description: Removed a WordPress plugin.
+pubDate: 2012-07-07
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 I decided to drop BuddyPress as it invited a ton of spambot posters to the site.
 So for now we are back to a more basic WordPress installation with no real community features.